After accidental lockdowns at 11 schools, Ragsdale pledges fine-tuning of security system - NewsBreak

 After accidental lockdowns at 11 schools, Ragsdale pledges fine-tuning of security system

-MARIETTA — After numerous Cobb schools experienced false alarm-induced lockdowns earlier this week, Superintendent Chris Ragsdale pledged to implement more training and said the district’s security system had already been modified to prevent another mishap.
+MARIETTA — After numerous Cobb schools experienced false alarm-induced lockdowns earlier this week, Superintendent Chris Ragsdale pledged to implement more training, and said the security system had already been modified to prevent another mishap.

 At about 1:30 p.m.
 Monday, 11 Cobb schools were issued a code red alert by the district's recently installed Centegix alert system, Ragsdale said.